Education and Schools in Dublin

 Public schools in Dublin

-Public schooling in Dublin is generally far easier to organise than in many other expat destinations.
+Public schooling in Dublin is of an excellent standard.
 By law, any child in Dublin can attend public school whatever their parents' visa status, and they can do so for free.
 In practice, however, finding a public school in Dublin can be more difficult than it appears on paper.
 Many of the schools in Dublin are full, with little space for new enrolment.

 When a school has reached its capacity, the remaining children are put on waiting lists.
 With the majority of Dublin public schools operating on a first-come, first-served basis, expat parents arriving in Dublin outside of regular application periods can be at a distinct disadvantage.